Skip to main content

 Once you have thoroughly checked that your Experience is working correctly, you can publish and test it live in your product.
 This can help you evaluate your audience targeting and the overall user experience across all Experiences you have live.

-ℹ️ To publish your Experience, you must have the Chameleon code snippet installed on your site.
+ℹ️ The Chameleon code snippet must be installed on your site before you can publish.
 You can do this directly using JavaScript, or via our integration with Twilio Segment, or Freshpaint.
 Explore the different options for installing Chameleon.

-❷ Next, you can publish your Experience live and open the URL where your Experience should show to test it.
+• Publish your Experience and open the URL where it should appear.

-👉 You can also group domains and subdomains into Environments and publish to your staging domains to test before publishing to production.
+💡 You can group your domains into Environments and publish to your staging domain first to test before pushing to production.

-You'll now be able to see your published Experiences like a new user!
+3. You can now see your published Experiences as if you were a new user.

 ℹ️ Clearing user data does not delete the user entirely.
 The user attribute "First Seen by Chameleon" is not reset.